ankanchanda/ankanchanda/README.md

 Enough of the Programming Shit?<br>
 Reading Crime and Punishment by Dostoevsky, and strumming the Ukulele.

-Always have music playing—love Country Rock, Metal, Rabindra Sangeet, and some old Bollywood hits.
+Always have music playing—love Hard Rock,Punk Rock, Grunge, Metal, Rabindra Sangeet, and some old Bollywood hits.